jimmyseraph/ru-openai/README.md

 # Ru-OpenAi
 Rust library for the OpenAI API.
+In fact, maybe this is the best crate in rust.

 ## About OpenAiAPI
 You can learn everything you want to know from [OpenAI API reference].